HIRT: High Intensity Resistance Training Guide

 There’s quite a lot of overlap between high-intensity resistance training (HIRT) and high-intensity interval training (HIIT) but also differences between HIRT vs. HIIT as well.

-In terms of similarities, both HIIT and HIRT involve alternating between performing very vigorous bouts of exercise and periods of rest with the goal of elevating your heart rate during the work periods to at least 85% of your maximum heart rate.
+In terms of similarities, both HIIT and HIRT are high-intensity workouts that involve alternating between performing bouts of vigorous intensity exercises and periods of rest with the goal of elevating your heart rate during the work periods to at least 85% of your maximum heart rate.

 The purpose of the recovery periods is to give your body enough of a break that you can push it much harder during the “on” intervals than you would be able to during a steady-state workout with no breaks.